sjnyth/recycler_view_kotlin/README.md

 <!-- (This is a comment) INSTRUCTIONS: Go through this page and fill out any **bolded** entries with their correct values.-->

-# AND101 Project 5 - Game of Thrones API
+# AND101 Project 5 - Game of Thrones API: Recycler View

 Submitted by: **Saujanya Thapaliya**